Stadiums & Mega Events To Debut At Cityscape Global 2024

 (MENAFN- EIN Presswire)

-RIYADH, SAUDI ARABIA, November 5, 2024 /EINPresswire / -- Cityscape Global, the worlds largest Real estate
+RIYADH, RIYADH, SAUDI ARABIA, November 6, 2024 /EINPresswire / -- Cityscape Global, the worlds largest Real estate

 event, is proud to debut a highly anticipated Stadiums & Mega Events Zone, powered by the Ministry